America has a reputation as being one of the most expensive places to live, but how does it compare to the rest of the world?

 Residents of Estonia enjoy 84 percent lower rent than New Yorkers.
 If you rely on Estonian income for your livelihood, expect to feel the pinch of a high cost of living with 70 percent less money in your paycheck.

 Although the overall cost of living in Bahrain is 40 percent lower than in New York, it’s still one of the most expensive countries to live in.
 Residents, for example, make 69 percent less than New Yorkers.
-You might prefer to visit Bahrain before it gets too expensive.

 The fact that Slovenia’s cost of living is 40 percent lower than New York City might look attractive at first glance.
 However, residents pay 50 percent personal income tax and live on monthly net salaries that are 67 percent less.